bigbadcyborg/Robotics-assignment-5/README.md

 For part 3, you need to code a ROS2 communication script on Jetson interfaces with Espeak, Whisper, and LLaMa.
 You can choose if you want to use either the action server interface, publisher-subscriber interface, or the service client interface for each of the three requirements.

-Note that the secondary Jeston should process everything, including Espeak, Whisper, and LlaMa, and report results to the RemotePC.
-This would mean that the flow of information would be Text-> RemotePC-> ROS2 -> Jetson -> Voice for Espeak, Voice-> Microphone-> Jetson -> Text-> ROS2 -> RemotePC for Whisper,  and Text-> RemotePC -> ROS2 ->Jetson->Text->ROS2 ->RemotePC for LLaMa.

-**[ Added in v1.0 ]** When attempting to run both Whisper and LlaMa at the same time, please look at the test script `test_llama_whisper_and_speach.py` and set appropriate performance settings in your code.
-For example, if you attempt to run both whisper and LlaMa on device ‘CUDA’ at the same time, the Jetson GPU will run out of VRAM and crash.
-This is because the CPU can use swap memory, while the Jetson GPU cannot.

 Recall that action servers are for robotic actions that take time to complete.
 We think that LLM responses, Espeak text-to-speech, and Whisper voice transcriptions should all be done with action servers and action clients, similar to controlling a robot arm.
 However, it is up to you how you manage the ROS2 integration.

 If you are declaring a new custom message type for this application, you would need to make a new ROS2 package and use colcon to allow the Python interpreter and ROS2 to see your new message type.
 However, this is not necessary if you are using a known message type such as a string.

 [Reading: making custom messages] [https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html)

-You also need a corresponding ROS2 client on the Remote PC that tests the above functionalities of your producer code.
+You also need a corresponding ROS2 client  that tests the above functionalities of your producer code.
 The requirements are similar to assignment 4, in that we expect raw, unprocessed output similar to the output of ROS2 CLI tools.

 Refer to the Assignment 3 Appendix for the programming guide with ROS2.

-Make sure both machines have synced time and are on the same local network if you are using multiple computers.
+Make sure all machines have synced time and are on the same local network if you are using multiple computers.

 ---